tschaub/suite/integrationdocs/source/howtouse/compose.rst

       *GeoExplorer*

 #.
 You will see a basemap of the world.
-To add your layers on top of this basemap, click on the Add Layers button (a green circle with a white plus) in the top left corner of the screen.
+To add your layers on top of this basemap, click on the :guilabel:`Add Layers` button (a green circle with a white plus) in the top left corner of the screen.

    .. figure:: img/addlayersbutton.png
       :align: center